-The Arbitrary function of DP2000 series power supply enables you to generate freely programmable waveforms which can be reproduced within the limit settings for voltage and current.
+The Arbitrary function of DP900 (not available for DP932E) series power supply enables you to generate freely programmable waveforms which can be reproduced within the limit settings for voltage and current.
 You can set the repetition cycle for the arbitrary waveform as well as the output voltage/current and time for each group of data.
 Moreover, the instrument has multiple built-in waveform templates for you to select and edit.
 You can set your waveform parameters based on those templates.
 The instrument will output waveforms according to the parameters set.